NeuralMMO/beta/_build/html/_sources/rst/landing.rst.txt

       Follow the developer on Twitter

+Neural MMO is a computationally accessible, open-source research platform designed to simulate populations of agents in virtual worlds.
 Your objective is to train a team of agents to complete tasks they have never seen before against opponents they have never seen before on maps they have never seen before.

-Successfully complete the most tasks to win!
+**2023 Competition:** Successfully complete the most tasks to win!
 At stake are $20,000 in prizes sponsored by Parametrix.ai.
 All submissions receive A100 compute credits for training sponsored by Stability.ai.

 .. dropdown:: Track Details

-   NMMO has Three Tracks to Compete and Win.
+   NMMO has three tracks to compete and win.
 In all tracks, the objective is for Agent teams to accomplish tasks.
 Gameplay is over thousands of rounds, with increasing task and competitor difficulty.
 For the RL and Curriculum tracks, all entrants receive up to 8 hours of free A100 compute time per submission to train.
-For No Holds Barred, competitors bring on their own, non-limited compute power.
+For the No Holds Barred track, competitors bring on their own, non-limited compute power.
+This track is intended for larger labs and companies looking to push the boundaries

    .. tab-set::